 This synthesis report summarizes key findings from data gathered through a literature review of practical guides to engagement, an environmental scan involving expert key informants from different institutions, and a set of patient / public consultations.
 The detailed findings are to be found in four project reports.
 The executive summaries from each report are provided as appendices to this report.
-The full reports can be found at: https://meetingofexperts.org/social-accountability-project-outcomes/
+The full reports can be found at: https://meetingofexperts.org/programs-activities/social-accountability/

 Based on the project findings, the following ten recommendations are proposed.
 These recommendations are not specific to any medical school but are intended to help all medical schools fulfil their mandate for social accountability by involving patients / the public in their mission, goals, curriculum and delivery of medical education.
+The recommendations are supported by the senior leadership of our undergraduate medical program.